 Bookings are accepted on a ‘first in, first served’ basis.
 If a family misses out on the days they request, the family will be placed on a waiting list and alerted as soon as a place is available.

 Casual bookings can be made on an ad-hoc basis, subject to places being available on the given day.
 Notice of requirement of casual bookings is required as soon as possible (subject to availability).
-Cancellation of casual bookings must be made at least the day prior to the booking being required – no charge will occur if casual bookings are cancelled with 24 hours notice.
+Cancellation of casual bookings must be made at least48 hours prior to the booking being required – no charge will occur if casual bookings are cancelled with 48 hours notice.

 Parents can utilise a combination of both permanent and casual bookings.
 Preference will be given to placing permanent bookings over casual bookings.